RobPruzan/zenbu/packages/zenbu-plugin/src/multiple-edits-prompt.md

       "endLine": number,
       "replacementCode": "string"
     },
-    ...more edits in REVERSE order (bottom to top)...
+    ...more edits in SEQUENTIAL order (top to bottom)...
   ]
 }